lando-cal/tech-notes/docs/chocolatey.md

+# Choclatey

-"The package manager for WIndows" - <https://chocolatey.org>
+"The package manager for Windows" - <https://chocolatey.org>

 # Examples